BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 We provide the Defrise attenuation and activity voxelized phantoms in interfile format (*16-bit unsigned integer, \*.i33 for raw data and \*.h33 for the header files*).
 The 20-cm diameter cylindrical Defrise phantom can be used to estimate axial sampling of nuclear medicine imaging systems.
 It is based on the [Defrise Insert<sup>TM<sup> Model ECT/DEF/I](https://www.spect.com/wp-content/uploads/2020/06/Micro-Defrise-Phantom.pdf) from Data Spectrum Corporation, Durham, NC, USA.

-The 20-cm long Defrise phantom consists of a series of 12 20-cm diameter cold disks, and 13 hot gaps.
-The 8-mm disks are spaced equally 8 mm apart.
+The 20-cm long Defrise phantom consists of a series of 12 cold disks, and 13 hot gaps.
+The 8-mm long disks are 20 cm in diameter and spaced equally 8 mm apart.
 The Defrise activity phantom (**Defrise_200x200x200.i33**) can be simulated as to be filled by uniform tracer activity.

+The disks in the 20-cm long Defrise phantom, measuring 8 mm in length, have a diameter of 20 cm and are evenly spaced 8 mm apart.
+The Defrise activity phantom (**Defrise_200x200x200.i33**) can be represented as being filled with uniform tracer activity throughout the volume of the hot disks.

 The integer values for the hot and cold disk are set to 10 and 0, respectively.
 It is for a voxel size of 1 mm<sup>3</sup>.
 It consists of 200x200x200 voxels 1 mm<sup>3</sup> (size of 16 MB).

 The voxelized phantoms can be used in attenuation correction for SPECT or PET reconstruction or as attenuation media or activity sources for GATE simulation.